Skip to main content

 Example prompts for your agent

 Use the SiteGPT CLI with profile setup-agent.
-Create a new customer-support chatbot for https://example.com.
+Create a new customer-support chatbot for https://example.com in my SiteGPT account.
 Inspect the site first, prefer sitemap knowledge if available, extract the brand color and icon from raw HTML/assets, then configure persona, instructions, appearance, conversation starters, followups, and run a test message.
-Show me the final chatbot ID and what you configured.
+Show me the final chatbot ID, dashboard link, and what you configured.

 Add and verify knowledge